adammj/ecg-sleep-staging/README.md

 ### Expectations for ECG input

 If you are processing data using your own pipeline, your need to make sure that the final output (the input ECG for the network), matches the expectations listed in the paper.
 Specifically, the network expects the following:

+**To repeat**, if you do not use the correct pipeline to prepare your data, I can make no claims about the network's ability to score sleep on your data.

 1. Noise has been filtered:
     - High-pass filtered at 0.5 Hz to remove baseline wander.